Danes, Dutch to donate Leopard 2 tanks to Ukraine

 “In this way, we will jointly take part in the ‘Leopard 2 coalition’, supported by many partners and allies," they said.

-In January, Germany agreed to send 14 newer Leopard 2 A6 tanks from its military’s current stocks.
+In January, Germany agreed to send 14 newer Leopard 2 A6 tanks from its military’s current stocks, and raised the number to 18 in February.

 Acting Danish Defense Minister Troels Lund Poulsen stressed that the tanks were not Danish but are “bought in collaboration with the Netherlands.”

-Note: This story has been corrected to show that Germany sent a total of 18 Leopard tanks, not 14.